bateeuk/vending-machine-RESTful-API/README.md

 This Python app was built and tested using Python 3.8.

-The app was created in a virtual environment, see setup instructions below, but you can install it on any system running Python 3.8
+The app was created in a virtual environment on a Debian-based Linux distro, see setup instructions below, but you can install it on any system running Python 3.8

+**Install the virtual environment**

+`$ apt-get install python3-virtualenv`

 **Create a virtual environment**